-Before you can begin collecting dues and doing business as a guild/association, there are federal and state registration requirements you must follow to obtain tax-exempt status.
-Consulting an attorney on these issues is strongly recommended as requirements will vary from state to state.
+Before you can begin collecting dues and doing business as a guild or association, there are federal and state legal considerations and registration requirements you must follow to obtain tax-exempt status.
+Consulting an attorney on these issues is strongly recommended, as requirements will vary from state to state.

-Hint: Often there are craft beer enthusiasts, brewers, or others in the industry that also have a legal background.
+Tip: Use your connections, there are often craft beer enthusiasts, brewers or others in the industry who have legal backgrounds.

-- Bylaws: this document spells out how business will be conducted by the guild/association, the size and election of a board of directors, and how the guild/association will be funded. : MN, NC, OR, PA, TN, and San Diego Brewers Guild's bylaws
+A guild’s bylaws spell out how business will be conducted, the size and election of a board of directors and how the guild/association will be funded.

-First, you must obtain a Federal Employer Identification Number (EIN), even if you will not have any paid staff.
-This is like a Social Security Number for your guild/association.
-Banks require an EIN for setting up an account.
-You can file form SS-4 online at www.irs.gov.
+First, you must obtain a Federal Employer Identification Number (EIN), even if you will not have a paid staff.
+This is like a Social Security Number for your guild.
+Banks require an EIN to set up an account.
+You can file form SS-4 online at IRS.gov.

-Most brewers guilds/associations fall under section 501(c)6 of the Federal Tax Code.
+Most brewers guilds and associations fall under section 501(c)6 of the Federal Tax Code.
 This is the designation for trade associations and business leagues.
 While online filing for your EIN, download Publication 557: Tax-Exempt Status for Your Organization.
-It will contain information and forms required for obtaining 501(c)6 status.
+It contains information and forms required for obtaining 501(c)6 status.

 Taking Minutes to Protect Organization

-The purpose of taking minutes is to protect the organization and the association members who participate in the meeting.
-The minutes are not intended to be a record of discussions, nor serve as a newsletter for the organization.
+The purpose of taking minutes is to protect the organization and the members who participate in the meeting.
+Minutes are not intended to be a record of discussions, nor serve as a newsletter for the organization.
 Minutes should be kept as brief as possible, and should only reflect action taken at the meeting.
-Read helpful guidelines here.

 Compliance with Antitrust Laws

-If any guild/association activities involve sensitive, competitively significant topics like those described above (price, discounts, etc.), members should refrain from addressing those topics without prior approval from an attorney.
-Guild/association members must exercise common sense when participating in meetings or other guild/association activities to avoid any perception that the guild/association is engaged in conduct that could run afoul of the antitrust laws.
+If any guild or association activities involve sensitive, competitively significant topics like those described above (price, discounts, etc.), members should refrain from addressing those topics without prior approval from an attorney.